Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 8 MP
 Damage: x2
-Effect: If this Attack hits, the target is also affected by [Purge](#purge) at no additional cost.
+Effect: If this Attack hits, the target is also affected by #purge at no additional cost.
 Description: You neutralize a foe's advantages by striking them.
 This could represent counter spell runes drawn onto your weapon, a punch that disrupts the target's concentration, or similar techniques.

 #### Push Through